 The subsidy is included in a student's full financial package and can impact other financial aid the student would have otherwise received.
 Because of this, the subsidy is administered through the Financial Aid office at SOU.

 How do I apply for the Subsidy?

 There is an application, available here.
 The subsidy will be awarded on a first come, first served basis, for all applicants who meet the criteria for the subsidy.
-Completed application packages should be submitted to Larry Locke, either to email@example.com in the Student Life Office in the Stevenson Union.
-Included with your application, students must submit the following documents:
+Completed application packages should be submitted to the Dean of Students Office at firstname.lastname@example.org.

 Cover Letter: In order to gain a better understanding of the circumstances student parents face, we require a cover letter accompany every application.
 Please tell us a little about yourself and your family, as well as any changes that are taking place, (pregnancies, adoptions, illnesses, divorces, child care changes).
 Should you feel the numbers on your application don't fully represent your situation or you do not meet all eligibility requirements; the cover letter is your opportunity to describe the unique circumstances of your family.
 Please restrict your letters to one page, single spaced.
 You may also handwrite a one page cover letter, should a computer not be available to you.